 The Vanguard Value ETF (VTV) and the iShares Russell 1000 Value ETF (IWD) are some of the largest value-tilted ETFs available, and both have rock-bottom expense ratios.
 At the moment, they are heavily invested in financials, healthcare, and consumer goods.

-Comparing the longer-running one (IWD) with the standard S&P 500 ETF (SPY), shows decent results:
+Comparing the longer-running one (IWD) with the standard S&P 500 ETF (SPY), shows decent results.
+The value ETF spent most of the time in the lead but within this year, the broad index caught up:

 Past performance is no guarantee of future performance, and as we’ve seen, growth and value historically outperform each other for long periods of time in huge cycles.
 Investing with a value tilt may lead to underperformance for a decade only to go on and outperform the next decade, and vice versa.